JeremiahR/lmppy/README.md

-A toy lightning peer.
+# A tiny lightning peer.

-The goal of this project is to create the lightest-possible-weight lightning peer for testing purposes.
-This is not verified or audited and should not be used in production.
+The goal of this project is to create a lightweight lightning network peer for testing purposes.
+It is not verified or audited and should not be used in production.

 Written in Python and using [uv](https://docs.astral.sh/uv/) for package management.
+Implementation based on [lightning bolts](https://github.com/lightning/bolts).

-A good way to create a demo network is with [polar](https://lightningpolar.com/).
+# Usage

-Usage:
+**Note:** This doesn't work yet.

-`uv run python src/main.py pubkey@url:port`
+The user runs the below command to connect to a peer on the lightning network.
+Such a peer might first come from creating a test network with [polar](https://lightningpolar.com/).

-For example:
+`uv run python lmp/main.py pubkey@url:port`

-`uv run python src/main.py 03df0d35f7e0efd274cc46387e45da08c358b71ca62bedfdfca10cc9f6482166da@127.0.0.1:9637`
+This python will handshake and speak lightning to the remote node.

 # Contributing